-Investment of time: Sunday 30th June.
-9.15 for a 9.30am start-3pm.
-Six hours face to face attendance.
+Investment of time: Sunday 30th June.9.45 for a 10.00am start - 5pm.
+Seven hours face to face attendance.
 Assessment is a two-hour, online, open book exam done in your own time.

 Trainers: The course is taught by an AHPRA registered and clinically current RN with post-graduate qualifications that include a Certificate 4 in Training and Assessment and laser safety certification and who is cognisant of the AS/NZS standard 4173 for laser and intense light systems.

 What you will get: Education by a highly experienced clinician, the opportunity to network with peers, a workbook, access to the online exam, a certificate of completion.
 Course fees include lunch and morning tea.